Peer networking provided the support to face the challenges waiting ahead

 Robert’s decision to join TEC, came out of a desire to improve his own capability in a business environment that had changed dramatically, he didn’t want someone to simply give him the answers.
 Instead, he needed to be asked the right questions.

 Understandably, Robert had a lot on his mind at this point.
 With 200 staff to think about, and the pressure to be the person with the answers, being able to draw on the experience of other experienced leaders within the TEC group was a huge benefit both personally and professionally.

-This advice when paired with the ongoing group sessions, is what challenged Robert to be accountable for these concerns, creating proactive ways to face them.
+The advice given when paired with the ongoing group sessions, is what challenged Robert to be accountable for these concerns, creating proactive ways to face them.

 'So, I appeared before the TEC group, and I had a whole new plan about re-positioning the business.
 [It was] a new vision, a new growth strategy, new people and a strategy around how we're going to model it and market it,' he said.

 In Robert's words, TEC keeps people honest and challenges them to really take ownership of what's happening within the business.
 Robert also stresses that you don't need to be having trouble to get in touch.
 In fact, he believes it's better to seek support when things are going well, building a valuable safety net in cases where things go wrong.

 The Results: Exceeding growth expectations with a new vision